bmonisha-monishab/DeepRL_UdacityNanodegree_P2_ContinousControl/Report.md

 The following set of hyperparameters were used.

-Maximum number of Timesteps per episode = 1000
-Replay buffer size = 1e6
+-Maximum number of Timesteps per episode = 1000 -Replay buffer size = 1e6
-Minibatch size = 1024
+-Minibatch size = 1024
-Discount factor (Gamma) = 0.99
+-Discount factor (Gamma) = 0.99
-Tau (for soft update of target parameters) = 1e-3 Learning rate of the actor = 1e-4
+-Tau (for soft update of target parameters) = 1e-3 -Learning rate of the actor = 1e-4
-Learning rate of the critic = 3e-4
+-Learning rate of the critic = 3e-4
-L2 weight decay = 0.0001
+-L2 weight decay = 0.0001

 ## Results